-In some organizations, certain roles may not be directly involved in making the sales, but has the job of providing information to potential customers.
+In some organizations, certain roles may not be directly involved in making the sales, but have the job of providing information to potential customers.
 For instance, most telecom companies have sales agents whose only job is to inform their current customers about new plans, products, and offers that they can benefit from.

-This kind of quota setting is quite common in software companies, where sales reps spend an enormous amount of time prospecting and finding right customers.
+This kind of quota setting is quite common in software companies, where sales reps spend an enormous amount of time prospecting and finding the right customers.

 What are the attributes of a good sales quota?

 To make these sales quotas work for your organization, you need in-depth knowledge of products, services, geographical requirements, and of course, the demographics to whom the products will be sold.

-Evidence shows that every year over hundreds of employees are fired from their job for allegedly creating fake accounts to meet their sales quotas.
+Evidence shows that every year hundreds of employees are fired from their job for allegedly creating fake accounts to meet their sales quotas.

 So what do we do?
 We take lessons from the failures of the past, and move forward with a more attainable strategy!

-Selling 1,000 new memberships of a luxury golf club in a bleak economy like the ones we are experiencing now would be a fine example of an unrealistic sales quota.
+Selling 1,000 new memberships of a luxury golf club in a bleak economy like the one we are experiencing now would be a fine example of an unrealistic sales quota.
 You don’t want reps to start panicking looking at their sales quota for the next quarter.